Rohan-120/smart-travel-planner/context.md

 The system uses PostgreSQL for relational data and FAISS for vector storage.

 - PostgreSQL stores users, trips, conversations, document metadata, and access policies.
-- FAISS is intended to store embedded travel-document chunks on disk.
+- FAISS is the vector search layer for embedded travel-document chunks and acts as the project's vector DB implementation.

 ### A. User and Auth Tables